Bridging traditional barriers to capitalize on new opportunities

 - Preserving and scaling independent physicians

-Continuum Health bridges the historical gap between payers and providers to foster more collaborative—and more effective—partnerships.
-For example, we recently helped one of our payer clients excel in a shared savings program—one in which the payer and providers worked together seamlessly as one team to maximize care.
+Continuum Health bridges the historical gap between payers and providers to foster more collaborative and more effective partnerships.
+For example, our healthcare management group recently helped one of our payer clients excel in a shared savings program—one in which the payer and providers worked together seamlessly as one team to maximize care.

 A Payer-Provider Collaboration Powered by Continuum’s Integrated Care Solutions

-Physicians, particularly those who are independent, are critical to lowering the overall cost of care.
-Shifting this influence begins with greater collaboration between payers and providers.
+Independent physicians are critical to lowering the overall cost of care, and shifting this influence begins with greater collaboration between payers and providers.
 As an example, a major payer collaborated with Continuum Health to create a new commercial value-based program.
-Providers were expected to meet seven Clinical Quality Measures and two Process and Operations Measures with a closing or completion of measures ranked on an achievement scale of 1 to 3.
-In addition, the shared savings model was based upon a year-over-year cost of care trend, designated as a “Per Member Per Month (PMPM) Cost”, compared to the managed population as well as a peer group trend.
+Providers were expected to meet seven Clinical Quality Measures and two Process and Operations Measures with a completion of measures ranked on an achievement scale of 1 to 3.
+In addition, the shared savings model was based upon a year-over-year cost-of-care trend.
+This was designated as a “Per Member Per Month (PMPM) Cost” and compared to the managed population as well as a peer group trend.

-Unlike other shared savings programs, the payer engaged Continuum to recruit and organize independent providers into the program, and enable them through a range of support services, including:
+Unlike other shared savings programs, the payer engaged our healthcare management group to recruit and organize independent providers and enable them through a range of support services, including: